trickstercache/trickster/docs/grafana.md

 ## Data Source Discovery

 At startup, Trickster makes a best-effort request to Grafana's `/api/datasources` endpoint.
-When it receives an unrecognized data source proxy path later, it looks up that data source by numeric ID or UID and remembers the result for subsequent requests.
+When it receives an unrecognized data source proxy path later, it looks up a UID through `/api/datasources/uid/:uid`, or refreshes the data source list to resolve a legacy numeric ID, and remembers the result for subsequent requests.

 Trickster recognizes both Grafana data source proxy path forms: